orsinium/art.orsinium.dev/drafts.md

 everything i know and fear
 in this river between Vega and Altair

+i really tried to follow through but now I am stuck in catch twenty two

+i wake up, I'm a creep
+i was flying in my sleep

+I'm watching blood drops fall
+tap tap tap
+ah, crap,
+another lap
+of endless race
+i just can't face
+reality alone

+the only feeling I've got
+is disdain
+was it all in vain
+repeating the same
+words over and over again
+in the empty room

+and I know i need help
+when you ask yourself
+no question is rhetorical

+I know death, I've seen it in your eyes

+Let me out
+I'm trapped in your life
+I want out

+## fake

+My smile says friendly
+Your brain reads needy

+One night stand as surrogate for love

+Teasing instead of admiration

 ## alone

 Below is a song from my dream.